 All types of all ceramic crowns have more translucency.
 As a result, the light reflects down the root surface, much like a natural tooth.
 Because POMs are metal with layered ceramic, they are opaquer.
 In most cases, however, Dr. Fondriest can make POM crowns appear incredibly lifelike.

-POMs are strong, but the ceramic they are coated in can still chip.
+POMs are strong, but the ceramic they are coated in can still chip or break.
 That’s why it’s important to avoid harmful habits, such as chewing on ice, pens, or pencils.

 There is a possibility that a POM restoration could wear down the opposing teeth over time.
 This is more prevalent in those with strong bites or those who suffer from bruxism.
-To prevent this, Dr. Fondriest can adjust your bite to ensure forces are equalized across all teeth.
+To prevent this, dentists can adjust your bite to ensure forces are equalized across all teeth.

 How Will My Crown Look?

-As with all of our treatments, we provide beautifully crafted restorations.
-These works of art are created by a world famous ceramist.
+These beautifully crafted restorations are created by a world famous ceramist.
 Our natural looking POM crowns will match your shade, shape, and smile.
 We work with an artistic eye to ensure there is no apparent margin.
 Instead, your tooth will simply look like a natural tooth.

 Dr Fondriest is a Nationally recognized and highly sought after cosmetic dentist serving clients from throughout the United States